ehgoodenough/codeglue/README.md

 #### `codeglue` ####

 Will build from source.
 It starts with the indexes, like "./source/index.js", and compiles together any and all dependencies (and all dependencies of those dependencies).
-To declare a dependency in JS, use `require()`, or in CSS, use `@import`.
+To declare a dependency in JS, use `import`, or in CSS, use `@import`.
 If an error is found in any of the sources, the build is aborted, and the error is reported.
 When the build is done, the files are put in the "./build/web" directory.

 #### `codeglue --mode=server` ####